New Optic Ready Pistol: The Walther PPQ Q4 TAC

 Red Dot Ready

 In recent years, 1x power optics have gained a great deal of acceptance for use on combat rifles.
-With the country approaching two decades of war overseas, there has been an incredible amount of real world evidence gathered that shows these kinds of sights can work well in combat conditions.
+With the country approaching two decades of war overseas, an incredible amount of real-world evidence has been gathered that shows these kinds of sights can work well in combat conditions.

 The question is if the same kinds of benefits can be had on handguns used for self-defense and personal protection.
 Many shooters have decided to give it a go and add a red dot to their pistols.

 Addressing this growing market, Walther decided this new gun should have that option.
 On the Q4 TAC, the slide is cut to accept mounting plates for some of the more popular red dot optics.
 The company includes three different plates with the gun, one each for Trijicon, Leupold, and Docter style sights.

 Of course, you may not want a red dot sight on your pistol.
 You might even decide after trying one that you don’t much like it.
 Either way, Walther includes regular sights on the gun.
 Up front is a fiber-optic sight.
 In back is an adjustable sight with a pair of white dots.

 Leaving aside the onerous legal restrictions on buying and owning a sound suppressor, the devices are very good at mitigating the harmful effects to your hearing.
 More and more shooters are jumping through the hurdles necessary to purchase a muffler, so many gun companies are now offering firearms with threaded barrels.
 The Walther PPQ Q4 TAC is the latest.

 The barrel of this new pistol is 4” in length.
 At its end, the company threaded the barrel (1/2”x28) for the easy attachment of a sound attenuator.
 With the gun, Walther includes a thread protector that screws onto the end of the barrel.